Pantone's Color of the Year is a calming start to 2020

 Marc Fisher Ulani Pointy Toe Bootie ($113.37; nordstrom.com)

-Even your wardrobe can have a dose of Classic Blue.
-These pointy velvet boots from Marc Fisher are a unique spin on the classic winter bootie.
+Even your footwear can have a dose of Classic Blue.
+These pointy suede boots from Marc Fisher are a unique spin on the classic winter bootie.

 _______________________________________________________________________________